People Power Comes to Ealing!

 however large or small, to the creation of the plan.
 Register for

-information on the central Ealing forum (CENF) at the CENF mailing list, or for West Ealing at the web site for the West Ealing Neighbourhood Forum.
+information on the central Ealing forum (CENF) at the CENF mailing list, or for West Ealing at West Ealing Neighbours Blog

 LATEST NEWS OF NEIGHBOURHOOD PLANNING IN EALING

 In 2011, SEC combined with local businesses and Ealing Council to

 establish two neighbourhood areas covering central Ealing and west

 Ealing town centre.
 These two areas were given "front runner" status by

 the government, which provided grants of £20,000 for them to

 become the basis for neighbourhood planning under the 2011 Localism Act

 Ealing Council, acting as the Local Planning Authority, formally